Me: Here, Sue, grab this firmly and pull.

 The power complex explodes.
 A lot.

-Sue: Somebody working on this story really enjoyed blowing things up.
-Look at those poor egg boxes.
+Sue: Look at all those poor egg boxes.

 Sue: Stop it.